Mother John Marie

 Never having encountered somebody discerning the religious life, Marie was intrigued and asked to speak with the young girl.

-3rd Counselor, Accounting
+3rd Counselor, Pittsburgh Convent

 Raised in a loving family, Sr. Angela was led to join the Catholic Church through the influence of a young man she was dating.
 Through prayer, the Lord led her to Consecrate her life to Him.